Custom Items for Oculus Home

 Add a custom item to your app

-To make a custom item available to users you will upload it to the developer dashboard, get it approved, and then associate it with an achievement.
+To make a custom item available to users you will upload it to the developer dashboard, get it approved, and then associate it with an achievement or entitlement.

 Before you upload an item to the developer dashboard make sure: